RawFocus/webshop/README.md

 Two important methods:

-1. handlePaymentIntentCreated -> handles the webhook event that get's fired right after the checkout session has been created.
+1. handlePaymentIntentCreated -> handles the webhook event that is fired right after the checkout session has been created.
 At this point we can update the order payment status to PENDING.

-2. handleCheckoutEvent -> handles the webhook event that get's fired after there was an attempt to make a payment.
+2. handleCheckoutEvent -> handles the webhook event that is fired after there was an attempt to make a payment.
 This method updates the payment status to paid or failed and also handles sending emails etc.

 ### Signature webhook validation: